The Life of Pablo: Commercial performance

-The Life of Pablo debuted at number one on the Norwegian Albums Chart and remained on it for 62 weeks, giving West his first chart-topping solo album in Norway as well as his longest-charting album there.
-The album peaked at number two on the Swedish Albums chart, standing as West's highest-charting album in Sweden and ultimately ranking as the 55th most popular album of 2016 on the chart.
+The Life of Pablo debuted at number one on the Norwegian Albums Chart and remained on it for 62 weeks, giving West his first chart-topping solo album in the country.
+The album peaked at number two on the Swedish Albums chart, ultimately ranking as the 55th most popular album of 2016 on the chart.
 In Denmark, The Life of Pablo attained the same peak position on the Danish Albums chart.
 The album ranked as the 12th most popular album of 2016 on the chart.
 On November 12, 2018, The Life of Pablo was certified double platinum in Denmark by IFPI Danmark for shipments of 40,000 copies.
 The album debuted on the Finnish Albums (Top 50) chart at number 12 and climbed seven places to number five in its second week on the chart.
 On the Canadian Albums Chart, The Life of Pablo entered at number six and ranked as the 40th most popular album of 2016 on the chart.
 In the week of Jesus Is Kings release in 2019, The Life of Pablo rose 93 places from number 159 to number 66 on the Canadian Albums chart, increasing in consumption units by 51%.
 The album reached number eight on the Dutch Album Top 100 and ranked as the 72nd most popular album on the chart in 2016.
 The same position was attained by The Life of Pablo on the Irish Albums Chart.
 On the UK Albums Chart, the album charted at number 30.
 It stood as West's eighth top 40 album in the UK and spent 47 weeks on the chart.
 The Life of Pablo was certified gold in the UK by the BPI on March 3, 2017, for sales of 100,000 album-equivalent units that were the results of streams, becoming the first album to ever do so in the country.
 Official Charts data reported that the 100,000 units required for being gold accounted to each song being streamed an average of 10.5 million times and that the album equivalent streams amounted to 100,316.